tawebbcn/bcn-webdev-checklists/slides-guidelines.md

 # SLIDES

-- My name is ... and I present you ...
-(Intro)
+- Title (My name is ... and I present you ...)

 - It's a ... (explain it in one sentence)

 - User can ...
-(3-4 short sentences that explain the main features of the application)
+(2,3 bullet points that explain the main features of the application)

-- Challenges (Be concise.
+- Challenges (2,3 bullet points.
 Reserve explanations for the speech)

-- Learnings (Top lessons learnt.
-Be concise.
+- Learnings (2,3 bullet points.
+Top lessons learnt.
 Remember to add something personal, about you, not just technologies)
+  - e.g.: technical
+    - use the breakpoints
+    - use postman

+  - e.g.: project
+    - plan better
+    - style earlier
+    - finish what is started
+    - test the api before commiting to it

+  - e.g.: personal:
+    - not to compare my projects with others
+    - how to deal with frustration
+    - to solve problemss on my own
+    - rome wasn't build in a day
+    - better time management

 - If I were to start from scratch ...
-(Something you think you can improve for the next project.
-One sentence)
+(One thing.
+Something you think you can improve for the next project.)

-- To Do (Next steps to improve your application)
+- To Do (2,3 bullet points.
+Next steps to improve your application)

-- Highlights (Something remarkable from your project and you want to share.
+- Highlights (2,3 bullet points.
+Something remarkable from your project and you want to share.
 Not just technologies used but great experiences, planning, organization ...)

 - Demo (Add a the link to your deployed application)